eunomia-bpf/wasm-bpf/examples/README.md

 This program summarizes scheduler run queue latency as a histogram, showing how long tasks spent waiting their turn to run on-CPU.

-This program summarizes scheduler run queue latency as a histogram, showing how long tasks spent waiting their turn to run on-CPU.

 ```console
 $ sudo ./wasm-bpf runqlat.wasm -h
 Summarize run queue (scheduler) latency as a histogram.